By Miguel Paz

 Today the family remains linked to the alpaca industry in all its stages from raising alpacas to processing and marketing the alpaca yarn.

 My cousins Pilar and Alicia own Alpaca farms in Puno raising approximately 2,500 alpacas each.
 Cousin Alfonso owns a small plant that washes the fiber and processes it into tops.
-My brother Ricardo is the main buyer of alpaca fiber for one of the largest manufactures in Peru and a Misti supplier.
-Sister in law, Theresa, is the warehouse manager of Misti in the U.S., and cousin Alicia Eva & Mark manage operations in Canada.
-My Aunt Alicia, the youngest of Alberto's children, and her daughter, Trishia, are Misti regional sales manager.
-Juanita and Mary, sisters who manage our US and Canadian National Sales, are my new "adopted family".
+My brother Ricardo specializes in sourcing only the very best alpaca fiber in Peru.
+My wife Lisa manages US operations and her sister, Theresa, manages our Misti warehouse.
+My Aunt Alicia (Retired), the youngest of Alberto's children, managed Misti regional sales.
 We would not be able to manage with out this exceptional, caring, close-knit team.

-Since 2003 our company, Misti International, Inc., imports the finest alpaca yarn directly from Peru for the enjoyment of the North American knitter.
+Since 2003 our company, Misti International, Inc., is sourcing the finest alpaca fiber and crafting hand painted yarns directly from Peru for the enjoyment of knitters around the globe.

 Arequipa the Alpaca Capital of the World